 This walk is all about the ‘gram – lots of beautiful thatched cottages and pretty river views.
 Moving north towards Huntingdon, the market town of St Ives is one of my favourite towns in Cambridgeshire to stroll around.
 Start by exploring the town of St Ives itself, grab a coffee and people watch by the river and then explore some of the picturesque villages nearby.

 A great walk which starts in St Ives is the 4 mile round trip to the quaint village of Houghton.
-Houghton is famous for its ‘Instagram cottage’ (see photo below), and is also home to a pub which serves tasty food called the Three Jolly Butchers.
+Houghton is famous for its ‘Instagram cottage’, and is also home to a pub which serves tasty food called the Three Jolly Butchers.
 From the centre of St Ives, you can walk to All Saints’ parish church, and then follow the woodland trail until you hit Thicket Lane, continuing on until you reach Houghton.
-In total it takes about an hour.
+In total it takes about an hour, and you can find the full route HERE.

 3. Wandlebury and The Gog Magogs

 Deep in the south of Cambridgeshire lie its equivalent to a mountain climb.
 The Gog Magog Hills (what a name) are a range of low chalk hills.
 To be honest, you’d barely notice they were hills unless everything else in the county was flatter than a spirit level!
-Next to the ‘Gogs’ is Wandlebury Country Park which is beautiful in autumn with all the golden leaves.
+Next to the ‘Gogs’ is Wandlebury Country Park which is beautiful in autumn with all the golden leaves, and is where I recommend parking to then just follow the trails.

 4. Abbotts Ripton to Kings Ripton